EvHaus/test-runner-benchmarks/README.md

 - Use `hyperfine` for consistent and reproducible benchmark collection
 - Discard the first run (via `--warmup 1`) to let various caches build up
 - Use minimal configurations (ie. stock configurations)
-- Tests should represent real-world scenarios (in this case, they are copies of real files used in real projects)
+- Tests should represent a modern real-world scenario (in this case, they are copies of real files used in a real TypeScript React project)
 - Tests should be updated for each test runner's best practices and APIs to give them the best chance possible to be optimized (eg. Jasmine uses APIs like `createSpy()` whereas Jest has `jest.fn()` and Vitest has `vi.fn()`)

 ## Other Suites